 Read also: Private vs Public Health Insurance – What is Better for Expats in Germany?

 Cost of opening a bank account in Germany

 Opening a bank account in Germany with a digital bank is usually cheaper.
-Many of them offer free accounts and are easy to apply.
-You can see the examples I mentioned before for Tomorrow, Bunq, and N26.
+Besides, they are also easy to apply.

 How to select a bank in Germany?

 Most German banks offer similar services.
 You should consider the below factors when selecting a bank account:

 If you travel a lot, you may want to have a bank account that allows free worldwide ATM withdrawal and cheap international money transfer.